cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 We need a few Kexts to get our installation working as it should:

-* AppleALC.kext
-    - As of this writing, we need a special, unreleased, patched `AppleALC.kext` file to get onboard audio working.
-I recommend you simply grab the one I include in this guide.
-Find it at `/MY EFI/CLOVER/kexts/Other`
 * [USBInjectAll.kext](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/)
     - This is necessary to exclude our onboard Bluetooth adapter (HS14).
 * [IntelMausiEthernet.kext](https://bitbucket.org/RehabMan/os-x-intel-network/downloads/)
-    -  This is for our onboard LAN adapter
+    -  This is for our onboard Bluetooth/Wifi adapter
 * [Lilu.kext](https://github.com/acidanthera/Lilu/releases)
     -  Arbitrary kext and process patching on macOS
 * [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases)